Debkal/debkal.github.io/_pages/about.md

   limit: 1 # leave blank to include all the blog posts
 ---

 I am currently studying to be a deep learner.
-I love to learn and I hope I can make my computer learn too.
-I am a Senior undergraduate student in Illinois.
-I am currently experimenting on a Gait Analysis model research.
-Please check out my research repository for my thoughts on papers I have interpreted.
-Look out for my first thought piece on modern comprehensive gait analysis research.
+My computer takes my passion to learn to the next level.
+I am currently a senior undergraduate student in Illinois.
+Currently I experiment with Gait Analysis model research.
+Please check out my projects page for my thoughts on Gait Analysis modeling.
+Look out for my first thought piece on contemporary gait analysis.

+I have a couple hobbies besides deep learning.
+My favorite is to play with my dog.
+I love to interact with him and see his quirks expressed.
+He is mischievous at times but I forgive him for thinking outside of his constraints.
+I also am into playing chess on my phone.
+I lose a lot but, I get to learn from my losses.
+I am a computer enthusiast as I have 3 operating systems at home.
+Usually I'm pressing my keyboard's buttons on Linux Debian and Linux Fedora.
+I do have a windows pc for when I want my computer's ram to disappear.
+You can probably find me on my computer reading papers from <a href="https://www.arxiv.org">Arxiv</a> or outside on my yard's patio.

 My <a href="https://www.github.com/debkal">Github</a>.
-Contact me through my <a href="mailto:filip@fcies.com">email</a>.
+Contact me through my <a href="mailto:filip@fcies.com">email</a> for any inquiries.